« Previous Page Table of Contents Next Page »

 The pogrom in Kielce[15] and the attitude of the Polish authorities to survivors of the Holocaust hastened my departure from Poland.

 At the Oder-Neisse border a group of us were detained by the border guards.
 A few of us were sent back to Poland, but I argued that I was a German citizen, having been born in Emden.
 (Why did I say Emden?
-Because I remembered that my father had a prayer book complied by Rabbi Yaakov Emden) and luckily the guards saw that there was a town with this name and allowed me to continue into Germany.
+Because I remembered that my father had a prayer book compiled by Rabbi Yaakov Emden) and luckily the guards saw that there was a town with this name and allowed me to continue into Germany.

 Our group, including myself, was brought to an UNNRA[16] camp called Herzog near Eschwege.